-The primary objective of this Partnership is to create a working relationship that focuses on 1) preventing workrelated fatalities; 2) controlling or eliminating serious workplace hazards; and 3) establishing a foundation for the development of an effective safety and health program.
+The primary objective of this Partnership is to create a working relationship that focuses on 1) preventing work-related fatalities; 2) controlling or eliminating serious workplace hazards; and 3) establishing a foundation for the development of an effective safety and health program.
 The goals employed to achieve these results will include the following:

 GOALS STRATEGIES MEASURES Reduce the total number of injury and illness cases by 10 percent, thereby providing a safe and healthy work environment for employees at the Project.
-Review the OSHA 300 log data of the Partnership participants.
+1) Review the OSHA 300 log data of the Partnership participants.
 Review injury and illness trends and implement effective corrective action(s).
-Calculate the employer's Total Case Incident Rate (TCIR) and Days away from work, restricted, or job transferred (DART) rates.
-Prior to contracting with a sub, they must pre-qualify: This includes review of employer modification rate (EMR), TRIR and OSHA 300 Logs.
-If certain criterion is not met, additional measures may be implemented to raise the This goal will be measured by the number of companies participating in the Partnership, which reduce both their TCIR and DART rates below the baseline for the Partnership.
-The baseline will be established by the 2020 BLS Rates for Non-Residential Construction NAICS 2362, which is 1.8 and 1.0.
-Develop or enhance the employer's safety and health program based on the Safe + Sound model (To include Management Leadership; Worker Participation; and Find & Fix Hazards). performance of the sub.
-Review the number of employers that receive comprehensive consultation visits.
-Review the number of employers establishing safety and health programs, based on the Safe + Sound model.
+2) Calculate the employer's Total Case Incident Rate (TCIR) and Days away from work, restricted, or job transferred (DART) 1rates.
+3) Prior to contracting with a sub, they must pre-qualify: This includes review of employer modification rate (EMR), TRIR and OSHA 300 Logs.
+If certain criterion is not met, additional measures may be implemented to raise the performance of This goal will be measured by the number of companies participating in the Partnership, which reduce their TCIR and DART rates below the baseline for the Partnership.
+The baseline will be established by the 2021 BLS Rates for Non-Residential Construction NAICS 2362, which is 1.9 and 1.0.
+Develop or enhance the employer's safety and health program based on the Safe + Sound model (To include Management Leadership, Worker Participation, and Find & Fix Hazards). the sub.
+1) Review the number of employers that receive comprehensive consultation visits.
+2) Review the number of employers establishing safety and health programs, based on the Safe + Sound model.
 These items may include but are not limited to the following: safety and health policies statement; job hazard analysis; accident investigation; and hierarchy of controls.
-Require all subs to have a 30-hour trained and competent person on site at a minimum Hold comprehensive Site-Specific Safety Plan (SSSP) reviews with subcontractors to promote management systems Hold detailed planning meetings for tasks including confined space entry, excavations greater than 5 feet, crane work, and public interface work Measure the number of participants that develop and implement effective safety and health management systems, as a result of participating in the Partnership, compared to the (baseline) initial year of the Partnership.
-Review the planning meetings held and their effectiveness, as well as the engagement in full planning meetings Increase the number of employees, employers and supervisors who are provided effective safety and health training.
-Review the number of the employers that establish effective safety and health training programs, including the OSHA 10-hour/ OSHA 30-hour courses.
-Provide quarterly jobsite training relevant to current conditions.
-This may include fall protection, heat awareness, trenching and shoring, mental health, tool tethering, and others.
-Measure the attendance and frequency of these sessions.
-Gauge the use of the Georgia Tech Consultative services and increase the engagement of the subcontractors in this service throughout the term of the Partnership.
+3) Require all subs to have a 30-hour trained competent person on site at a minimum 4) Hold comprehensive Site-Specific Safety Plan (SSSP) reviews with subcontractors to promote management systems 5) Hold detailed planning meetings for tasks including confined space entry, excavations greater than 5'deep, crane work, and public interface work 1) Measure the number of participants that develop and implement effective safety and health management systems, as a result of participating in the Partnership, compared to the (baseline) initial year of the Partnership.
+2) Review the planning meetings held and their effectiveness, as well as the engagement in full planning meetings

-&lt;sup>1Days Away from work, Restricted, or job Transferred (DART) rate: This includes cases involving days away from work, restricted work activity, and transfers to another job.
+1Days Away from work, Restricted, or job Transferred (DART) rate: This includes cases involving days away from work, restricted work activity, and transfers to another job.
 It is calculated based on (N / EH) x (200,000) where N is the number of cases involving days away, and/or restricted work activity, and/or job transfer; EH is the total number of hours worked by all employees during the calendar year; and 200,000 is the base number of hours worked for 100 full-time equivalent employees.
 For example: Employees of an establishment including management, temporary, and leased workers worked 645,089 hours at this worksite.
 There were 22 injury and illness cases involving days away and/or restricted work activity and/or job transfer from the OSHA 300 Log (total of column H plus column I).
-The DART rate would be $(22 / 645,089) \times (200,000) = 6.8$ .
+The DART rate would be (22 / 645,089) x (200,000) = 6.8.